martenframework/marten/docs/docs/development/reference/management-commands.md

 * `--dry-run` - Shows migrations that would be generated without writing them
 * `--check` - Exits with a non-zero status if model changes require migrations without generating them
 * `--empty` - Creates an empty migration
+* `--no-header` - Do not add header comments at the top of newly generated migration files

 ### Arguments